What the Bandwidth Depends On

 ...The Basics First

-If Mbps, upload and download speed are foreign words to you, a brief explanation first: Internet speed - also called bandwidth - defines how fast a file is downloaded from the Internet to your device (or vice versa).
-Bandwidth is measured in megabits per second (Mbps) and indicates how many of the smallest digital storage units "bits" are transmitted per second.
-For example, if your internet speed is 50 Mbps, you download 6.25 megabytes in one second.
-This is approximately the size of an ordinary MP3 song.
+If MBit/s, upload and download speed are foreign words to you, a brief explanation first: The internet speed – also known as bandwidth – defines how quickly a file is downloaded from the internet to your device (or vice versa).
+The bandwidth is measured in megabits per second (MBit/s) and indicates how many of the smallest digital storage units “bits” are transmitted per second.
+For example, if your internet speed is 50 MBit/s, you download 6.25 megabytes in one second.
+This corresponds approximately to the size of a standard MP3 song.

-But why is the internet speed always shown with two numbers?
-These are the upload and download speeds.
-Upload, on the one hand, means how fast you send data to the internet.
-Download, on the other hand, refers to how fast you download data from the internet.
-Upload is relevant for e.g. video calls or uploading photos, while the download is used for surfing the internet.
-Usually, you use more download bandwidth than upload bandwidth, which is reflected in the composition of most internet plans: 5 Mbps upload speed is often paired with 10 Mbps download speed.
+But why is the Internet speed always indicated with two numbers?
+This is the upload and download speed.
+Upload means how fast you send data to the Internet.
+Download, on the other hand, refers to how quickly you download data from the Internet.
+Upload is relevant for video calls or uploading photos, for example, while download is used when surfing the Internet.
+As a rule, you use more download bandwidth than upload bandwidth, which is reflected in the composition of most internet tariffs: 5 Mbit/s upload speed is often offset by 10 Mbit/s download speed.

 Now you have an idea of what the internet speed is, but you still don't know how much of these Mbps you need.
 To arrive at the right decision, you should clarify the following two questions.